WGAL: History

-However, what would become the Harrisburg–Lancaster–Lebanon–York market was sandwiched between Philadelphia (channels 3, 6, 10, and 12) to the east, Johnstown/Altoona/State College (channels 6 and 10) to the west, Scranton/Wilkes-Barre (a UHF island) to the north, and Baltimore (channels 2, 11, and 13) and Washington, D.C. (channels 4, 5, 7, and 9) to the south.
+What would become the Harrisburg–Lancaster–Lebanon–York market, however, was sandwiched between Philadelphia (channels 3, 6, 10, and 12) to the east, Johnstown–Altoona–State College (channels 6 and 10) to the west, Scranton–Wilkes-Barre (a UHF island) to the north, and Baltimore (channels 2, 11, and 13) and Washington, D.C. (channels 4, 5, 7, and 9) to the south.
 This created a large "doughnut" in South Central Pennsylvania where there could be only one VHF license.
-Largely due to WGAL's good fortune in gaining that license, it has been the market leader for most of the time since records have been kept.
-During the analog era, WGAL was the only commercial VHF station in eastern Pennsylvania licensed outside of Philadelphia.

 In 1952, WGAL increased its power from 1,000 to 7,200 watts.
-On December 31, 1952, the station moved to channel 8 as a requirement by the FCC in order to prevent interference with WRC-TV in Washington.
+On December 31, 1952, the station moved to channel 8 as a requirement by the FCC to prevent interference with WRC-TV in Washington.

 On January 1, 1954, WGAL presented its first color television broadcast of the Tournament of Roses Parade.
-It has always been an NBC affiliate, but also carried some programs from CBS, DuMont and ABC until 1963 when Nielsen collapsed the Lancaster and Harrisburg/York areas into one large market.
-The Steinmans also launched WDEL-TV in Wilmington, Delaware around the same time as WGAL's launch but sold that station in 1955.
-Over the years, the family purchased three more television stations (KOAT in Albuquerque, New Mexico and KVOA in Tucson, Arizona, both of which were sold to Pulitzer Publishing in 1969, and WTEV-TV, now WLNE-TV, in New Bedford, Massachusetts) as well as several radio stations and newspapers.
+It has always been an NBC affiliate, but also carried some programs from CBS, DuMont and ABC until 1963 when Nielsen collapsed the Lancaster and Harrisburg–York areas into one large market.
+The Steinmans also launched WDEL-TV in Wilmington, Delaware, around the same time as WGAL's launch but sold that station in 1955.

+Over the years, the family purchased three more television stations (KOAT in Albuquerque, New Mexico, and KVOA in Tucson, Arizona, both of which were sold to Pulitzer Publishing in 1969, and WTEV-TV, now WLNE-TV, in New Bedford, Massachusetts) as well as several radio stations and newspapers.
 The Steinmans sold off the WGAL radio stations in 1976, but kept WGAL-TV until late 1978, when it sold channel 8 and WTEV to Pulitzer—in the process, earning a handsome return on the original investment they made when they signed on WGAL radio in 1922.
 The Pulitzer purchase reunited WGAL-TV and WTEV with KOAT (that company spun off KVOA in 1972).